elliea511/nurse-ellie/mental-health/anxiety.md

 # Anxiety, OCD & Trauma Disorders

-<p class="mh-subtitle">Anxiety level, coping, OCD rituals, trauma care, and medication safety</p>
+<p class="mh-subtitle">Anxiety levels, panic care, OCD rituals, trauma responses, and medication safety</p>

-Anxiety disorders are not just “being nervous.”
-They become a disorder when anxiety is excessive, hard to control, causes avoidance, or interferes with ADLs.
+Anxiety is a feeling of **dread, apprehension, or uneasiness.** It becomes a disorder when it is excessive, persistent, difficult to control, or begins to interfere with ADLs, relationships, thinking, mood, behavior, or physical functioning.

 <div class="priority-focus">
   <div>